 The purpose of bike registries is essentially to provide an element of security to the owners, as well as to create deterrence and a method of recovery in the case of theft.
 Even when bikes are recovered, police agencies are unable to trace the owners due to the absence of ownership information.
 Bike registries are therefore considered useful for locating the rightful owners of recovered bikes.

 There has been no attempt to date, to independently evaluate the bike registry programs.

 No such information is available.

 We could not find any published, peer-reviewed studies to evaluate the effectiveness of the program.

 While a number of police agencies across Canada have adopted the program, it has never been empirically tested in Canada.

-Hina Kalyal is a Postdoctoral Associate at the Department of Sociology, University of Western Ontario.
-She has recently completed her second PhD with a focus on evidence based policing practices under Prof. Laura Huey’s supervision.
-Hina also holds a PhD in Business Administration from the National University of Sciences and Technology, Pakistan.
-She has served as an Assistant Professor of Management and Organizational Behavior in Pakistan and Saudi Arabia and has worked at the Department of Criminology, George Mason University as a Fulbright Postdoctoral Scholar from 2012-13.
-She is currently the Co-director of the CAN-SEBP Police Management Lab, providing research support to police organizations in Canada for the enhancement of organizational effectiveness.
+Hina Kalyal has recently completed her second Ph.D. with a focus on evidence-based policing practices under Prof. Laura Huey’s supervision at UWO.
+Hina also holds a Ph.D. in Business Administration from the National University of Sciences and Technology, Pakistan.
+She has served as an Assistant Professor of Management and Organizational Behavior in Pakistan and Saudi Arabia and has worked at the Dept of Criminology, George Mason University as a Fulbright Postdoctoral Scholar from 2012-13.

 Dr. Bryan Kinney is an Associate Professor of Criminology at Simon Fraser with expertise in crime prevention and crime reduction, geographical criminology, policing studies and environmental criminology.
 He is also the Assistant Director of the Institute for Canadian Urban Research Studies (ICURS) and the Associate Director of Graduate Programs at SFU's School of Criminology.